 The outer Kingdom of God will come when Christ and His brothers appear and govern the people living on the earth.

-If we should find the demands of the Christian discipleship not to our liking, we cannot then choose to become one of the "sheep" and not have to experience the trials suffered by the members of the royal priesthood.
-If we are one of God's elect, and turn away from the rigors of discipleship, we will be led into the outer darkness when Christ appears.
+If we should find the demands of the Christian discipleship not to our liking, we cannot then choose to become one of the “sheep” and thus avoid enduring the trials suffered by the members of the royal priesthood.
+If we are one of God’s elect, and turn away from the rigors of discipleship, we will be led into the outer darkness when Christ appears.

 Where is the government of the Kingdom now?
 It is wherever the saints are, in Heaven or on the earth.
 It is invisible.
 It will become visible when Jesus and His saints appear and govern with the iron scepter.

 Once, having been asked by the Pharisees when the kingdom of God would come, Jesus replied, “The kingdom of God does not come with your careful observation, nor will people say, ‘Here it is,’ or ‘There it is,’ because the kingdom of God is within you.”
 (Luke 17:20)